-St. Cecilia's Cathedral Murals
+St. Cecilia's Cathedral Restoration

 The iconic St. Cecilia Cathedral, located in Omaha’s Gold Coast Historic District, began construction in 1905.
 The architect, Thomas Rogers Kimball, designed the cathedral with inspiration from the Spanish Renaissance Revival.
 When consecrated in 1959, St. Cecilia’s was ranked among the ten largest cathedrals in the United States.